cyberanimalfarm/eGPU/README.md

 ```shell
 sudo boltctl enroll 00663909-9af0-ed00-ffff-ffffffffffff
 ```
+#### Dell UEFI
+If the eGPU is not being listed in bolt, check the UEFI to ensure Thunderbolt permissions are enabled and look in your dmesg output for related messages.

 ### Driver install
 This configuration is intended for use with the NVIDIA open kernel driver.
 Currently version 515 is recommended for use.
 This can be installed with: